 Organophosphates are generally highly lipid soluble and are well absorbed from the skin, mucous membranes, conjunctiva, GI system, and respiratory system.

 Worldwide, pesticide poisonings cause an estimated 20,000 deaths and more than one million serious poisonings annually.[7]
+No known racial differences in mortality or morbidity are reported.
+No differences in clinical effects between the sexes are known.

 Most morbidity and mortality results from anoxic injury due to respiratory failure.
 Clinical effects range from mild flulike symptoms with low-level exposures to life-threatening respiratory failure with larger exposures.